Telescopes I currently own

 132 mm f/7 William Optics 20th Anniversary Triplet Apo (2017) | Great color correction and resolution for visual use and imaging. |

 190 mm Skywatcher Maksutov-Newtonian with Parallax rotating rings (2016) | Performs like a 7" apo!
 Outperforms many larger telescopes at star parties.
-My favororite telescope to use! |
+One of my favororite of two telescopes to use visually! |

-10" f/6 Discovery Newtonian (2015) | Used for CCD imaging with Paracorr II coma corrector yielding f/6.9 |
+10" f/6 Discovery Newtonian (2015) | Used for CCD imaging with Paracorr II coma corrector yielding f/6.9. |

 Kaumukani Ballfield, Kauai.
 March 2015